-Objective 1.4: To conserve and protect natural and historic resources from unnecessary destruction ordinances and incentives to encourage maintenance and restoration of buildings, trees, street furnishings, and grounds in the designated historic districts (91-5.006(3)(e)(8).
+Objective 1.4: To conserve and protect natural and historic resources from unnecessary destruction disturbance.

+Policy 1.4.1: Palmetto's historic resources shall be conserved and protected by institution of ordinances and incentives to encourage maintenance and restoration of buildings, trees, street furnishings, and grounds in the designated historic districts (\$\mathbb{U}\$-5.006(3)(e)(8).
 The City shall adopt a amend adopt the Historic Preservation Ordinance by 2009.
-Resolution by December
+Resolution by December 2010.
+The Historic Preservation Ordinance Resolution shall establish a Historic Preservation Board and procedures and standards for nominating and designating historic districts and landmarks.